MunawarRaza/aws/IAM/README.md

 "munawar" can perform GetObject and PutObject action on mybucket resource

+## How to attach the policies
+Following are different ways to attach the policies

+3. Policies and Accounts
+2. Policies and Users
+1. Policies and Groups

 ## What are IAM Policies Type

-1- Identity-based policies
+1. Identity-based policies

-2- Resource-based policies
+2. Resource-based policies

 ### Identity-based policies
+Identity-based policies are permissions policies that you attach to an IAM identity, such as an IAM user, group, or role.
-Identity-based policies are JSON permissions policy documents that control what actions an identity (users, groups of users, and roles) can perform, on which resources, and under what conditions
+Identity-based policies control what actions the identity can perform, on which resources, and under what conditions.

-1- Managed policies
+1. Managed policies
-2- Inline policies
+2. Inline policies

+### Resource-based policies
+esource-based policies are permissions policies that you attach to a resource such as an Amazon S3 bucket ( my_bucket )

+Note:

+If a user attached identity-based policy and in that policy user is not allowd to perform the action on resource but there is a policy on resource in which it is defined that any user can access this resource then user can access that resource.

+## Terms in AWS

+### AWS Service

+### AWS Resource

+Resource is basically comes under the aws service.
+For instance, s3 is a aws service. my_bucket is a resource in s3.
+A resource is an entity that you can work with